 This will navigate you to the same line in the Image Viewer.

-Context menu search allows reviewers to use text found in a contract to activate the full search functionality found in the Viewer Toolbar.
+With Context menu search reviewers can use text found in a contract to activate the full search functionality found in the Viewer Toolbar.

 To enable Context menu search, use one of the following: